greenzorro/victor42.eth/content/post-en/折腾与思考/打造个人免费AI浏览器.md

 ### Step 3: Install AI

 This step involves the intimidating command line.
 You have to get over this mental block because actual usage happens here too.
-Once you get used to it, you'll feel like Neo in *The Matrix*—your colleagues won't have a clue what magic you're using.
+Once you get used to it, you'll feel like Neo in *The Matrix* - your colleagues won't have a clue what magic you're using.
 Plus, once past this, you get to watch the AI configure itself.

 Launching the command line varies by OS: